Mahishashemirani/Comparative-Analysis-of-Stock-Volatility-for-Rare-Event-Probability/README.md

 - **Bitcoin** shows significantly fatter tails, reinforcing the need for non-Gaussian models like the alpha-stable distribution.
 - **Gold** has thinner tails, meaning rare events are less likely, which aligns with its role as a stable asset in the financial markets.

-These plots support the quantitative comparison of the **stability parameters (α)** in the next section, where we fit alpha-stable distributions to the log-returns of both assets.
+These plots support the quantitative comparison of the **stability parameters (α)** in the next section, where I fit alpha-stable distributions to the log-returns of both assets.
 ## Mathematical Framework

 In this analysis, the **log-returns** of Bitcoin and Gold prices are modeled using the following equations: